ZeroDayz77/My-Music-App-Tempo-/README.md

   <img src="https://github.com/ZeroDayz77/My-Music-App-Tempo-/assets/22108801/5e09fe88-ff1c-4d8c-9084-b07c6a6a87f3" width="500" />
 </p>

 This was a good learning experience and reinforced the reason to me as to why we do computer science and technology as a hold, to solve real-world problems.
 The problem for me being I no longer had a music app.
-There were many issues, unsued features and ideas, here I will list them and a few other things to assist others who may come across my repo and use it for their gain as well:
+There were many issues, unsued features and ideas.
+Here I will list them and a few other things to assist others who may come across my repo and use it for their gain as well:

 ## **Problem Statement**

-> Since Google no longer provides a music player, I have to create one myself in 2 weeks( even if I could just download on )
+> Since Google no longer provides a music player, I have to create one myself in 2 weeks( even if I could just download one )

 ## **Implementations**